Ultimate Family Road Trip Guide: Thailand

 And then we are off.
 Finally we arrive at Sukhothai Historical Park.
 We rent bikes and that’s a great way to explore this park in all its glory.
 In the heat it is also very nice to catch a little breeze while biking through this city.

 The maintenance of the place was impeccable.
 Grass cut very short and there wasn’t any litter to be found.
 Our favorite temples were Wat Mahathat and Wat Sa Si.
 No ultimate family road trip guide to Thailand is complete without mentioning Sukhothai Historical Park!

 In Lampang we visit the Elephant Hospital ‘Elephant Soraida’.
 No riding or bathing elephants here.
 But they tend to elephants that are wounded.
 A great cause.
-But sometimes you can get decieved.
+But sometimes you can get deceived.
 Although I’ve heard good things about this hospital, things could be very different behind the scenes.

 If you read this and you know about any kind of harm they might cause these beautiful animals, please reach out to me and I will investigate it further and update this blog post accordingly.